juice-shop/juice-shop/README.md

 ### Merchandise

-* On [Spreadshirt.com](http://shop.spreadshirt.com/juiceshop)  and [Spreadshirt.de](http://shop.spreadshirt.de/juiceshop) you can get some swag (Shirts, Hoodies, Mugs) with the official Juice Shop logo
+* On [Spreadshirt.com](http://shop.spreadshirt.com/juiceshop)  and [Spreadshirt.de](http://shop.spreadshirt.de/juiceshop) you can get some swag (Shirts, Hoodies, Mugs) with the official OWASP Juice Shop logo
-* On [Stickermule.com](https://www.stickermule.com/user/1070702817/stickers) you can get three variants of the Juice Shop logo to decorate your laptop
+* On [Stickermule.com](https://www.stickermule.com/user/1070702817/stickers) you can get three variants of the OWASP Juice Shop logo to decorate your laptop

 > An alternative way to get a sticker _for free_ is to somehow contribute to the project by fixing an issue, finding a serious bug or submitting a good idea for a new challenge!
-I'm also happy to send some stickers your way if you organize a meetup or conference talk where you use or mention Juice Shop!
-Just contact me at juice-shop@kimminich.de!
+We're also happy to send some stickers your way if you organize a meetup or conference talk where you use or mention OWASP Juice Shop!
+Just contact the project leader to discuss your plans: bjoern.kimminich@owasp.org!

 ## Credits